alistairkeys/guessword/readme.md

     nim c -r build.nim

-This involves Nimble and/or the Nim compiler to build relevant files, as well as copying/moving files.
+This involves running Nimble and/or the Nim compiler to build relevant files, as well as copying/moving files.

 If you have problems with the -d:lto (Link Time Optimisation) flag in the build script, you might need to use another syntax talking about passL and passC.
 Search the Nim forums (I think it's a clang thing;
 the syntax I used works with GCC).
 Alternatively, you can just remove it - the final executable will be a little larger/slower but it won't matter.